Lobster Bisque 101: How To Buy, Cook, And Enjoy Bisque

 A Brief History of Lobster Bisque

-Lobsters have been consumed by humans since prehistoric times, and culinary evidence confirms that the ancient Greeks and Romans cooked lobsters in a way that is quite similar to how we cook them today.
+Lobsters have been consumed by humans since prehistoric times, and culinary evidence indicates that the ancient Greeks and Romans cooked lobsters in ways similar to how we do today.

-While lobster was highly esteemed by the British, American colonists initially weren’t too fond of the crustacean, despite its abundance in the New England area.
+While lobster was highly esteemed by the British, American colonists initially weren’t fond of the crustacean, despite its abundance in New England.
 It wasn’t until the mid 19th century that Americans developed a taste for lobsters, when chefs realized they tasted much better cooked alive than dead.

 The Origins of the Word Bisque: French or Spanish?